 WHAT PEOPLE SAY

-Andëlad unites these experiences - aesthetics, critical thinking, and serving people.
-Andy offers thoughtful, challenging consideration of business and organisational problems, and clean, sophisticated, purposeful design.
+As well as design expertise, Andy has a degree in theology, and training in counselling, motivational interviewing.
+He unites experiences - aesthetics, critical thinking, and serving people - to deliver thoughtful, challenging consideration of business and organisational problems, and clean, sophisticated, purposeful design.

 Have you heard about the Scottish Enterprise By Design grant?
 You can apply for between £2000 and £5000 to help with your design costs.
 Check out their criteria here.